This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 The parking lot gets filled up quickly so I recommend that you arrive before 9 AM to secure a spot.
 If all parking spots are filled up here, then you can search for another parking lot in Ortisei and then walk over to the cable car station.

 While many people take the cable car from here up to Seceda Ridgeline, you can also hike up from this side of the mountain.
 If you would like to hike the whole way up, then you can also park here for the day and take the Str.
 Val d’Anna trail.
 You can find the exact route in the map embedded below.
-If you choose to take this route, expect a hike of around 3.5 hours to reach the top.
+If you choose to take this route, expect a hike of around 3 hours to reach the top.

 Col Raiser:

 Another way to reach the Seceda peaks is by taking the Col Raiser route.
 The cable car station is called “Umlaufbahn Col Raiser” and there is a parking lot in the facility.
 To reach the parking lot simply put “Parcheggio Col Raiser” into your navigation system.
-It will cost around 5-7€ euros to park here for the day as prices tend to change slightly depending on the season.
+This parking lot is a lot more affordable than Ortisei, costing around €1.50 per hour or €8 for up to 12 hours.
+For those considering hiking up for sunrise, note that even though the parking lot doesn’t have any official hours, it appears to open around the same time as the cable car service.
+If you’re considering hiking down after sunset, make sure that the barriers will still let you out even if the cable cars have closed for the day!

-The cable car will take you to Almhotel Col Raiser and a return ticket costs 28€ for adults and 17€ for children between 6-13 years old.
+The cable car will take you to Almhotel Col Raiser and a return ticket costs €32 for adults and €18 for children between 6-14 years old.
 It is free to bring children under 6 years with you.
 Keep in mind that this option brings you just over halfway of the hike up and allows you to shave a lot of the elevation from your hike.
-If you would like to hike down the whole way, then an uphill ticket will cost 19€.
+If you would like to hike down the whole way, then an uphill ticket will cost €21.
 Click here for more information from the official site.

 Important Note: